 Leave your luggage in the bus station, buy your ferry tickets to Buenos Aires (or bus tickets to Montevideo) for the end of the day and head off into soak up the colonial atmosphere of Colonia’s Old Town, a ten-minute walk from the port.

-All three companies run three or four ferries per day.
+Both companies run three to five ferries per day.
 They take one hour.
-You should check the company websites but to give you a ballpark idea, boat times are:
+To give you a ballpark idea, boat times are:

 Should I buy in advance?

 Our research find that there is little price difference between buying a ticket one week advance versus months in advance.
 Indeed several companies will not even allow you to buy tickets over a few months in advance.
 Ahhh South America… gotta love it, gotta remain laid back.

 We looked at prices for tickets one week in advance of travel and for tickets in February (high season).
 Colonia Express and Seacat were charging the same prices.
 However Buquebus uses dynamic pricing and tickets for February were almost double the price they are now as we tested in November.

 We also found that on all ferry websites the cheapest category seats are unavailable for tickets bought a few months in advance.